mcu-tools/mcuboot/docs/design.md

 ### [Resumed swaps](#resumed-swaps)

-If mcuboot determines that it is resuming an interrupted swap (i.e., a reset occurred mid-swap), it fully determines the operation to resume by reading the `swap info` field from the active trailer and extracting the swap type from bits 0-3.
+If MCUboot determines that it is resuming an interrupted swap (i.e., a reset occurred mid-swap), it fully determines the operation to resume by reading the `swap info` field from the active trailer and extracting the swap type from bits 0-3.
 The set of tables in the previous section are not necessary in the resume